 There is no question about how important it is to be extremely organized and neat in your work.
 Stick to your monthly schedule and keep all your professional appointments to the point.
 Never waste your time and your client’s time!

 Own your Mistakes

 Experienced professionals know that they are accountable for all their actions.
 There will be occasions where mistakes will happen.
-Bite the bullet, own your mistakes, fix it if you can and move to the next step.
+Bite the bullet, own your mistakes, fix them if you can, and move to the next step.
 Blaming others for your mistakes screams “unprofessionalism” from miles away!

 Confidence and Commitment

 The personal commitment to do any job the best way you can without any exterior pressure is by definition a sign of professionalism.
 A professional can perform and do his/her part of the job even if he/she is not in the mood to do it.